Do We Go Rafting If It's Raining?

 The weather in the Colorado Rocky Mountains is very unpredictable and varies from mile to mile and minute to minute.
 Colorado averages over 300 days of sunshine a year.
 The odds are, the weather will be good.
 We run our Colorado whitewater rafting trips in all weather conditions, rain or shine, and have gear available to help keep you comfortable, even in the worst conditions.
 Wetsuits, neoprene booties, and splash tops can really make a big difference and make your trip a pleasurable one.
 Don’t forget, you’re going to get wet rafting, even on the sunniest of days.
 Weather is not a cause for cancellation.

-No, except on advanced and expert trips.
+Nope!
+Except for advanced and expert trips, you can go white water rafting even if you can’t swim.
 Each person will be fitted with a Type-V Coast Guard-approved personal flotation device (life jacket) to be worn while on the river at all times.
 This life jacket is designed to float the wearer on his/her back with his/her head out of the water.
 Guests are instructed on the proper use of this life jacket in a safety orientation talk before departure.
 It does help to have some knowledge of swimming, especially in some of the more aggressive sections.

 All our guides go through extensive river training, basic first aid, CPR, and are certified by the state of Colorado.
 While anyone can fall out of the boat at any time, keep in mind that your chances of falling out of the raft do increase when rafting in a paddle boat and on more challenging sections of river.
 Rafting is an adventure sport and involves a degree of risk on the part of the participant.
 Although we take precautions to ensure a comfortable and enjoyable trip, we cannot be responsible for lost or damaged articles and/or personal injury.
 We require you to acknowledge these risks by reading and signing a liability release prior to departure.
 All children under the age of 18 must have signed release form from a parent or guardian.
 It is important for the group to choose a trip within their entire group’s limits.
 Read our Customer Responsibility Policy for more information.